qcat2002/muscle/README.md

 ## Important Meeting Records

 - April 1 2025
-  - Professor.Yeo suggested me to label all axes with their meanings.
+  - (Plot Problem) Professor.Yeo suggested me to label all axes with their meanings.
 It is helpful when doing presentations.
+  - (Lingering Issue) Why you want to make a classifier?
+I need to prove for Professor.Yeo!

 ----
 ## Log